YoussefZidan/Overriding-Bootstrap-4-Theme/README.md

 $cyan: #17a2b8 !default;
 ```

-And then it uses these variable with its theme variables:
+And then it uses the following variable with its theme variables:

 ```scss
 $primary: $blue !default;